-For the canonical cascade, consider the case in which the photonuclear interaction rates are proportional to the mass number of the species, i.e. $\lambda_A(\gamma) = A\lambda_1(\gamma)$, where $\lambda_1(\gamma)$ is the interaction rate per nucleon, which implies the relations $\lambda_{A_l} = \frac{A_l}{A_k} \lambda_{A_k}$ for any $k$ and $l$.
-This is motivated by the proportionality of the photonuclear cross section to the mass number, as reflected by the Thomas-Reiche-Kuhn sum rule ($\int \sigma(\varepsilon) d\varepsilon \propto \frac{ZN}{A}$) for Giant Dipole Resonances (GDR) and the mass scaling of the cross section in photomeson interactions.
-Cascades where the rates follow this type of proportionality with mass are called \textbf{regular}.
-In general, photonuclear cross sections deviate from this behavior from one species to another.
+For the canonical cascade, we assume that the photonuclear interaction rates are proportional to the mass number of the species, namely, $\lambda_A(\gamma) = A\lambda_1(\gamma)$, where $\lambda_1(\gamma)$ is the interaction rate per nucleon, which implies the relations $\lambda_{A_l} = \frac{A_l}{A_k} \lambda_{A_k}$ for any $k$ and $l$.
+This is motivated by the approximate proportionality of the photonuclear cross-section to the mass number, as reflected by the Thomas-Reiche-Kuhn sum rule ($\int \sigma(\varepsilon) d\varepsilon \propto \frac{ZN}{A}$) for giant dipole resonances (GDR) and the mass scaling of the cross-section in photomeson interactions~\citep{Morejon2019}.
+Cascades where the rates follow this type of proportionality with mass are called regular herein.
+In general, photonuclear cross-sections deviate from this behavior from one species to another.
 However, these relations are a good approximation of the mean interaction rates and constitute a suitable benchmark for analyzing realistic distributions (see Fig.~\ref{fig:rates_variations}).

-At this point, we define the canonical form that will be used as a benchmark in the following: the regular sequential cascade (RSeC) as a SeC that obeys the regularity condition.
-The probability density of distances until reaching the last nucleus is given by (see Appendix~\ref{sec:deriving_canonical}):
+Thus, we define the canonical form that we use as a benchmark, the regular serial cascade (RSeC): a SeC that obeys the regularity condition.
+The probability density of distances until $k$ nucleons are stripped from a nucleus of mass number $A$ is given by (see Appendix~\ref{sec:deriving_canonical}):

-The interpretation of this expression is very intuitive: the distribution consists of $k$ independent events: the probability that any $k-1$ nucleons out of the initial $A$ interact within the trajectory length $L$ (the term $ {A \choose k-1} \left(1 - e^{-\lambda_1 L}\right)^{k-1}$) and the probability density for the interaction of species with mass $A-k+1$ (the term $\lambda_{A-k+1}e^{-\lambda_{A-k+1}L} $) which is the last species that leads to the production of $A-k$.
+The interpretation of this expression is very intuitive: the distribution consists of $k$ independent events: the probability that any $k-1$ nucleons out of the initial $A$ interact within the trajectory length, $L$, (the term $ {A \choose k-1} \left(1 - e^{-\lambda_1 L}\right)^{k-1}$) and the probability density for the interaction of species with mass $A-k+1$ (the term $\lambda_{A-k+1}e^{-\lambda_{A-k+1}L} $), which is the last species that leads to the production of $A-k$.
 This interpretation becomes clearer in terms of the binomial distribution.
-Setting the interaction probability (success) for one nucleon to be equal to $\xi=1-e^{-\lambda_1L}$ yields the following equation:
+Setting the interaction probability (success) for one nucleon to be equal to $\xi=1-e^{-\lambda_1L}$ the equation can be transformed to